 So where is the promised Silver bullet for Email Security?

 While the hardware and software security tools are very much necessary, they are not going to keep you safe forever by merely keeping them powered on.
 Security techniques and tools will always keep evolving, and to make sure you are reasonably updated, do consult qualified domain experts.
 And when they do provide a logical solution, trust them on it.
 They have spent decades handling similar challenges not for you alone, but for at least a few hundred organisations similar to yours.
 They have in most cases already solved a problem for some others, that you are facing today.
-Their collective knowledge and experience is what will take you towards a more secure environment.
+Their collective knowledge and experience are what will take you towards a more secure environment.

-It by no way means that you are required to keep making big ticket investments.
-The improvements may be not only in terms of new technology spends, but also in terms of educating your teams.
+It by no way means that you are required to keep making big-ticket investments.
+The improvements may be not only in terms of new technology spends but also in terms of educating your teams.

 And yes Mr. CEO, please engage the services of an effective and always updated Spam & Virus filter, not on your user desktops, not on your email server.
-But a solution that weeds out the bad mails even before they touch your mail server.
+But a solution that weeds out the bad emails even before they touch your mail server.
 There are a few good ones around, including Spamcan with which we have been protecting almost a million mailboxes over the last decade.

 And if you are not already using a SSL certificate for secure email transport, your secure email server is a sitting duck!